 Acclaimed fashion photographer David Sims was initially known for the stark modernism, plain backdrops and the graphic posing in his work.
 In later years he would begin to capture movement in his photographs.
 American Vogue remarked that Sims' work was “setting a new standard” for fashion photography.

-Sims regularly contributes to the most influential fashion publications in the world, including US and British Vogue, W magazine, The Face, Arena, i-D, L'Uomo Vogue, Arena Homme Plus, Vogue Homme International and Dazed & Confused.
+Sims over the years has contributed to the most influential fashion publications in the world, including US and French Vogue, W magazine, The Face, i-D, L'Uomo Vogue, Arena Homme Plus, Vogue Homme International and Dazed & Confused.
 The photographer signed an exclusive retainer with US Harper’s Bazaar for 2000 and 2001.
 His numerous commercial clients represent fashion’s biggest players: Prada , Givenchy, Valentino, Stella McCartney , Salvatore Ferregamo, Louis Vuitton and Alexander Wang , among many more.

-Sims is married to Luella Bartley; the couple has two children together.
+Sims lives in London with his partner Luella Bartley; the couple have three children together.